CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 `NO_PROJECTILE`            | The "projectile" portion of the spell phases through walls, the epicenter of the spell effect is exactly where you target it, with no regards to obstacles.
 `NON_MAGICAL`              | Ignores spell resistance when calculating damage mitigation and cannot be blocked by the NO_SPELLCASTING character flag.
 `PAIN_NORESIST`            | Pain altering spells can't be resisted (like with the deadened trait).
 `PERCENTAGE_DAMAGE`        | The spell deals damage based on the target's current hp.
 This means that the spell can't directly kill the target.
 For characters (NPC or Avatar) damage applies to all body parts (damage 10 would deal 10% damage for each limb).
-Works with both damages and DOTs
+Works with both attacks and DOTs
 `PERMANENT`                | Items or creatures spawned with this spell do not disappear and die as normal.
 Items can only be permanent at maximum spell level; creatures can be permanent at any spell level.
 `PERMANENT_ALL_LEVELS`     | Items spawned with this spell do not disappear even if the spell is not max level.
 `POLYMORPH_GROUP`          | A `targeted_polymorph` spell will transform the target into a random monster from the `monstergroup` in `effect_str`.